 As part of the monitoring process, all parents who accept places at the School for their child are invited to complete an ethnic monitoring form.
 The teaching staff are responsible for monitoring the progress of all the children they teach and for ensuring that there is equality of opportunity for them all.
-The progress of children at the School is overseen by the Deputy Head Academic.
+The progress of children at the School is overseen by the Head of Pre-Prep and Academic Lead.

-This Policy should be read in conjunction with other related whole school documents including: Accessibility Plan, Admissions and Attendance Policy and Procedures, Anti-Bullying Policy, Behaviour Management and Exclusions Policy, Disability Discrimination Policy, English as an Additional Language, Early Years Foundation Stage Policy, First Aid and Health Policy, Policy for Personal, Social, Health and Economic Education (PSHE), Safeguarding and Child Protection Policy and Special Educational Needs Policy and Procedures.
+This Policy should be read in conjunction with other related whole school documents including: Accessibility Plan, Admissions and Attendance Policy and Procedures, Anti-Bullying Policy, Behaviour Management and Exclusions Policy, Disability Discrimination Policy, English as an Additional Language, Early Years Foundation Stage Policy, First Aid and Health Policy, Policy for Personal, Social, Health and Economic Education (PSHE), Pupil Voice Policy, Safeguarding and Child Protection Policy and Special Educational Needs Policy and Procedures.

-This Policy will be reviewed every three years, or before if necessary.
-It will be presented to the Governors' Teaching, Learning and Curriculum Committee for approval.
+This Policy will be reviewed annually, or before if necessary.
+It will be presented to the Governors' Teaching, Learning and Curriculum Committee for approval in the Lent Term.
 The minutes of this meeting will be presented to the Governors.